rokath/trice/docs/Common.md

         For example "trice u -dry-run -v" is the same as "trice u -dry-run" but with more descriptive output.
         This is a bool switch.
 It has no parameters.
 Its default value is false.
 If the switch is applied its value is true.
-example: 'trice update -src ../A -src ../../B': Parse ../A and ../../B with all subdirectories for TRICE IDs to update and adjusts til.json subcommand 'zeroSourceTreeIds': Set all Id(n) inside source tree dir to Id(0).
+example: 'trice update -src ../A -src ../../B': Parse ../A and ../../B with all subdirectories for TRICE IDs to update and adjusts til.json sub-command 'zeroSourceTreeIds': Set all Id(n) inside source tree dir to Id(0).
-        Avoid using this subcommand normally.
+        Avoid using this sub-command normally.
 The switch "-src" is mantadory and no multi-flag here.
-        This subcommand is mainly for testing.
+        This sub-command is mainly for testing.
 For several source directories you need several runs.
   -dry-run
         No changes applied but output shows what would happen.
         "trice zeroSourceTreeIds -dry-run" will change nothing but show changes it would perform without the "-dry-run" switch.